AdaCore/spark2014/docs/develguide/gnatwhy3.rst

 Why3 is a platform for deductive program verification developped by researchers from LRI and others (http://why3.lri.fr/).
-The tool used by GNATprove, GNATWhy3 is developped by Adacore/Altran and uses the Why3 API.
+The tool used by GNATprove, GNATWhy3 is developed by Adacore/Capgemini Engineering and uses the Why3 API.

 This first part will describe the source code of Why3: files/libraries that are used.
 The objective is to provide a precise view of which part of the code does